 “We have taken a coordinated team approach to the development, validation, and acceleration of DLB-related biomarkers and believe an early and accurate diagnosis is critical to tackling this disease,” said Dr. Ross, research team lead.

-You can hear directly from Dr. Ross and others during our free webinar on February 21 at 8 p.m.
-ET.
-During the event, you’ll hear about ongoing research and the impact the 2022 Cure One, Cure Many Award will have on people who experience Lewy body dementia.
+We heard directly from Dr. Ross and others during our free webinar on February 21, 2022.
+During the event, we heard about ongoing research and the impact the 2022 Cure One, Cure Many Award will have on people who experience Lewy body dementia.